 The captcha module uses this to intercept the register and user/requestnewpassword actions and redirect them to a function which checks the captcha code.
-This check returns false if the captcha validation fails (which prevents the associated action from executing).
+This check returns true if valid or false if not (which prevents the associated action from executing).